DevSecTop/TF-via-PR/CONTRIBUTING.md

 - Please [open a discussion][discussion] to share ideas about where you'd like to see this project go.
 - Please [consider becoming a stargazer][stargazer] if you find this project useful.

+Includes a [GitHub Codespaces][github_codespaces] dev container, which offers a tailored TF development environment, complete with tools and runtimes to lower the barrier to entry for contributors.

 [discussion]: https://github.com/devsectop/tf-via-pr-comments/discussions "Open a discussion."
+[github_codespaces]: https://docs.github.com/en/codespaces/setting-up-your-project-for-codespaces/adding-a-dev-container-configuration/introduction-to-dev-containers "Introduction to GitHub Codespaces."
 [issue]: https://github.com/devsectop/tf-via-pr-comments/issues "Raise an issue."
 [pull_request]: https://github.com/devsectop/tf-via-pr-comments/pulls "Create a pull request."
 [stargazer]: https://github.com/devsectop/tf-via-pr-comments/stargazers "Become a stargazer."